GMS Counseling » GMS Surveys and Screeners

 1. SOS Program (Signs of Suicide) - We have been running the SOS program for grade 7 students at GMS for the past 8 years.
 It is an evidence based program designed to teach students within a class period signs of depression which can lead to suicidal thoughts and behaviors.
 After the program, we give all students the below screener.
 If students answer "yes" on 3 or more (or identify any safety concerns), they will be offered a 6 week CBT (Cognitive Behavioral Therapy) group intervention with parent/guardian approval.
 Parents will be notified of any concerns that arise from the program the same day the program is run.

 In the Spring, we will be conducting the YRBS (Youth Risk and Behavior Survey) which is an anonymous needs assessment.
 Grade 7 and 8 students will be asked questions regarding violence, bullying, substance use, mental health, safety, and wellbeing.
-We have not finalized the document for this year but will make all questions available on our website closer to implementation.
+See all questions of the YRBS below.
 We will also send a letter to parents and guardians describing what survey is and the date it will be issued.

 Students can opt-out of filling out any questionnaire or survey screener that they are not interested in taking and you can opt-out your child at any time by contacting the GMS counseling department via phone/email ([email protected]) or filling out an opt-out form.